 The Bachelor of Science in Cyber Security program will prepare students for careers in the network security industry.
 The curriculum includes combined core topics in the realm of computing and cyber security, such as: computer systems, network and computer forensics, system and network security, ethical hacking, applied offensive and defensive security, and human and organizational security.
-Students will learn best practices for the design of secure modern networks and software systems as well advanced techniques for security engineering, digital forensics, applied offensive and defensive security and applied offensive and the proper use of specific security tools.
+Students will learn best practices for the design of secure modern networks and software systems as well advanced techniques for security engineering, digital forensics, applied offensive and defensive security and applied cryptography.
+Students will learn about evolving threats and the proper use of specific security tools.
 Both security theory and hands-on practice are stressed and emphasized in this program.

-Program Name: Bachelor of Science in Cyber Security

-Credential: Bachelor of Science Degree Program
+Program Name: Bachelor of Science in Cyber Security Credential: Bachelor of Science Degree Program

-Duration: 4 Years (8 Semesters)

-Credit Hours: 124 Credit Hours

-Start Dates: Fall, Spring, and Summer